I spent years fighting a war I couldn’t win.

 Change your story = Change your reality

 I used to tell myself I was behind.
 That other people had figured out something I was missing.
 That my struggles meant I was broken.
+This story ran on repeat, background music to every decision, every relationship, every morning I woke up feeling less than.

 Now I tell myself a different story: that every experience, even the difficult ones, is part of becoming who I’m meant to be.
 That my struggles have given me depth, empathy, and the ability to hold space for others in their darkness.
+That maybe being “behind” was actually being exactly where I needed to be.

 Same life.
 Different story.
 Different reality.